 Jeff Gruetter, Linear Technology

-“Globally, legislation continues to drive the development of next generation vehicle technology, offering further enhancements to emissions control and safety.
-Industry competition and consumer expectations are leading to higher levels of vehicle connectivity to the cloud and personal portable devices.
-As a result demand for enabling semiconductor devices is expected to grow at a CAAGR (compound average annual growth rate) of five percent over the next seven years, with the total market worth over $41 billion by 2021 compared to $27.5 billion in 2013.
+According to Strategy Analytics, “the demand for enabling semiconductor devices is expected to grow at a CAAGR (compound average annual growth rate) of five percent per year over the next seven years, with the total market worth over $41 billion by 2021, compared to $28.9 billion in 2014.
 The Strategy Analytics analysis also identifies that demand for microcontroller and power semiconductors will drive over 40 percent of revenues.”
-[Source: Strategy Analytics May 2014]

-Strategy Analytics provides a very quantitative description of forecasting the growth of electronics content in automobiles and commercial vehicles, but more importantly the prevalent role that power ICs play in this growth.
+Strategy Analytics provides a very quantitative description of forecasting the growth of electronics content in automobiles, but more interesting is the prevalent role that power ICs play in this growth.

-1) The highest efficiency possible to minimize thermal issues and optimize battery run-time.
+3) The highest efficiency possible to minimize thermal issues and optimize battery run time.

-3) Ultralow quiescent current to enable always-on systems such as security, environmental control and infotainment systems to stay engaged without draining the vehicles battery when its engine (alternator) is not running.
+5) Ultralow quiescent current (<10µA) to enable always-on systems such as security, environmental control and infotainment systems to stay engaged without draining the vehicle’s battery when its engine (alternator) is switched off

 Click image to enlarge